 If you are not going to use google alpha/beta testing then you will surely face issues in getting error logs from client.
 There are many android devices with different android api in market and testing your app on each device is really a tough job.
-Using Firebase Crash Reporting you can get all crash logs with required details to fix errors, in this tutorial we will discuss how to use Google Firebase for android crash reporting.
+Using Firebase Crash Reporting you can get all crash logs with required details to fix errors, this is the Android Crash Reporting Tutorial in which we will discuss how to use Google Firebase for android crash reporting.

 Open Firebase Console